 - Choose an idea that has already proven to be successful

 Public relations for SaaS companies differ from traditional public relations.
-For one thing, this sector develops at breakneck speed and there’s always more industry jargon to learn than there is in any other industry.
-As a result, as a SaaS business owner, you must engage a top-tier PR firm that understands exactly what it takes to perform SaaS PR and has a proven track record to back up that claim.
+For one thing, this sector develops at breakneck speed and there’s always more industry jargon to learn than there is in most other industries.
+As a result, as a SaaS business owner, you must engage a top-tier PR firm.
+More importantly, this firm must understand what it takes to perform SaaS PR and it must have a proven track record to back up that claim.